[Skip to Content]

 Online Bachelor of Science in Criminal Justice

-Offered by the College of Arts & Sciences at the University of Louisville, the criminal justice online bachelor’s degree prepares you with working knowledge of the entire criminal justice process (adult and juvenile) and the issues surrounding each portion of the process.
+Offered by the College of Arts & Sciences at the University of Louisville, the online bachelor's in criminal justice prepares you with working knowledge of the criminal justice system (adult and juvenile) and the issues surrounding each portion of the process.
 You will learn to be an agile professional in this ever-evolving field by developing your knowledge of current criminology theories, ethical and moral considerations, emerging policies as well as effective communications strategies.

 How Much Will I Pay?